AnkamahEllis/text-to-speech-application/README.md

 7. upload the all files in the frontend directory in the s3-bucket.
 Create a folder "audio" in the same bucket for storing the generated audio files

 8. copy and paste the s3 website_endpoint from the terraform apply output into a web browser and enjoy testing it

+---
+## Challenges Faced
+- Provisioning of the Lambda function and pointing the handler to the right file (file mapping)
+- API integration (CORS)